oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

-# Creating a New Application Extension
+# Creating a New Extension

 ## Introduction